g-rock/fantasy-football-/2020/league_rules.md

 ## 2020 league rules
-* salary cap draft (e.g: auction)
+* Salary cap draft
-* starting budget is $200
+* Starting budget is $200
-* your keeper subtracts from your starting budget:
+* Your keeper subtracts from your starting budget:
 	* 1st round keeper: costs $35 (starting budget is $165)
 	* 2nd round keeper: costs $30 (starting budget is $170)
 	* 3: $25